ryanwhowe/Dot/README.md

 ## Usage

-The Dot class contains 4 static methods to facilitate the safe access and setting of array data in php.
+The Dot class contains static methods to facilitate the safe access, setting, unsetting and counting of array data in php.

 ### `Dot::has()`